christophergandrud/Rep-Res-Book/Source/FrontMatter/StylisticConventions.md

 - **Variable Names**

-Variable names are printed in *italics*.
+Variable names are printed in **bold**.
 I use CamelBack for individual variable names.